-A national Australian retailer needing unified reporting across NetSuite, eCommerce, stores, and marketing
+An Australian retailer needing unified reporting across NetSuite, eCommerce, stores and marketing

-Single source of truth across 5 data sources
+One source of truth across five data sources

 The Challenge

-Sales reporting required manually pulling from NetSuite, the eCommerce platform, and POS, then reconciling in spreadsheets.
-Different teams reported different revenue numbers.
+Sales reporting meant pulling from NetSuite, the eCommerce platform and POS, then reconciling the three in spreadsheets.
+Different teams reported different revenue.
 Inventory data was fragmented.
-Customer data was split across eCommerce, NetSuite, and the ESP with no unified view.
-NPS data lived in a separate tool with no link to purchase behaviour.
-Month-end took the finance team 5+ days.
+Customer data was split across eCommerce, NetSuite and the email platform with no unified view.
+NPS lived in a separate tool with no link to purchase behaviour.
+Month-end took the finance team more than five days.

 Our Approach

-Data Governance Framework — Defined which system owns which data.
-NetSuite masters financial transactions, inventory, and customer records. eCommerce masters session/conversion data.
+Data governance framework.
+We defined which system owns which data.
+NetSuite masters financial transactions, inventory and customer records. eCommerce masters session and conversion data.
 POS masters in-store detail.
 Marketing platforms master campaign performance.
-No overrides across boundaries.
+Nothing overrides across a boundary.

-SuiteQL Reporting — Built a library of SuiteQL queries handling NetSuite's data model complexity.
-Sales by channel, by location, by class, budget vs actual, stock on hand, customer LTV - all queryable directly.
+SuiteQL reporting.
+We built a query library that absorbs the awkward parts of the NetSuite data model.
+Sales by channel, by location and by class, budget against actual, stock on hand and customer lifetime value, all queryable directly.

 Key Metrics